dxos/dxos/docs/docs/guide/halo/identity.md

 ---
-title: Establishing identity

 ---

 # Establishing user identity

-There are three ways a user can establish their identity with HALO on any given [device](../glossary#device).
+There are three ways a user can establish their identity (login) with HALO on any given [device](../glossary#device).
 1. Create a new identity
 2. Use an identity from another device
 3. Recover an identity using a [seed phrase](../glossary#seed-phrase)